DataDog/documentation/content/en/synthetics/api_tests/ssl_tests.md

 ## Permissions

 By default, only users with the [Datadog Admin and Datadog Standard roles][3] can create, edit, and delete Synthetic SSL tests.
-To get create, edit, and delete access to Synthetic SSL tests, upgrade your user to one of those [default roles][3].
+To get create, edit, and delete access to Synthetic SSL tests, upgrade your user to one of those two [default roles][3].

-If you have access to the [custom role feature][4], add your user to a custom role that includes `synthetics_read` and `synthetics_write` permissions for Synthetic Monitoring.
+If you have access to the [custom role feature][4], add your user to any custom role that includes `synthetics_read` and `synthetics_write` permissions for Synthetic Monitoring.

 ## Configuration